Guru-Asrith-N/picoCTF/README.md

 ## picoCTF

 read "https://primer.picoctf.org/#_javascript" before starting the challenges.
-Was a big help in understanding the basics although it took a lot of time to read it
+Was a big help in understanding the basics although it took a lot of time to read and understand it

 ### web exploitation